 Although responsive design is also something which has been around for a few years, what we predict to see over the coming year is an even bigger uptake in the number of brands, both big and small, who are building responsive-based sites.

-For those who may not know what responsive design is, it’s essentially an approach to building a site using CSS media queries and flexible grids layouts to create a single, dynamic site which adjusts and re- jigs it’s content to best display itself on various sized devices.
-It works hand-in-hand with mobile first, as mobile first designs the experience and the look, and responsive implements it.
+For those who may not know what responsive design is, it’s essentially an approach to building a site using CSS media queries and flexible grids layouts to create a single, dynamic site that adjusts and re- jigs it’s content to best display itself on various sized devices.
+It works hand-in-hand with mobile-first, as mobile-first designs the experience and the look, and responsive implements it.

 Rankings aside, what’s also interesting to note is how user behavior has changed over the last couple of years.
 Internet users have quickly taken to mobile-optimized sites which make their browsing experience easier, and any site which now doesn’t meet these standards simply won’t cut it.